DanWarner00/dans_portfolio/README.md

 The linear regression model ended with the lowest MSE, and using that model I was able to get a prediction of the students' chance of admission to their respective schools (81.3, 69.2...)
 <img src="StudentPredictions.png" alt="Student Prediction Percentage" style="width:420px;">

+## Washington Housing Price Predictive Analytics

+Welcome to my Housing Price Prediction Project.
+This project was completed during my time at the University of Oregon in my Predictive Modeling class.
+This dataset was found through Kaggle and contained 4600 rows of data including information about Washington houses'; prices, city, sq. footage, bedrooms, bathrooms, if they were waterfront properties, had a view, had been remodeled, and much more.

+The goal of the project is to create an accurate price for new listings based on previous listings in the state of Washington.
+The dataset required a lot of cleaning and manipulation that was done through Rstudio to be useful for our problem and regression models.
+By using multiple different regression techniques I determined the best-fit model regression model to run to come up with the highest accuracy through partitioning the data and training it on the "HousingPricesRawData" dataset.
+After determining significant variables for predicting the price and exploring three models and performing cross-validations on those models, the Linear Regression model was our best fit for this task.
+The Linear Regression model ended with a MAPE of 19.7.

+For a doc of my complete summary [Click Here](https://github.com/DanWarner00/dans_portfolio/blob/master/HousingPredictionProject455.docx)

+For Complete Rstudio Code [Click Here](https://github.com/DanWarner00/dans_portfolio/blob/master/HousingPricesCompleteCode.R)

+Files In the Repository Under the "HousingPricesCommit" Include:
+* HousingPricesRawData.csv (The uncleaned raw data used in R studio)
+* HousingPricesCompleteCode.R (Rstudio code used to clean/manipulate and create the regression models)
+* HousingPredictionProject455.docx (Full report including plot outputs, explanation of code, Introduction to the problem, error measures, data cleaning and manipulating explanation, and conclusion/summary)